 Getting to Vålådalen requires some planning; the nearest train station is located in Undersaker (almost 30km away), and the bus service is sparse.

-The easiest way of getting to Vålådalen is driving, and the settlement is well prepared for tourist traffic with large car parks and inviting The Vålådalen Fjallstation (STF) – mountain hotel offering a wide range of rooms and cabins and public saunas.
+The easiest way of getting to Vålådalen is driving, and the settlement is well prepared for tourist traffic with large car parks and inviting The Vålådalen Fjallstation (STF) – a mountain hotel offering a wide range of rooms and cabins and public saunas.

 Recommended by Peta and Jonas of Exit45 Travels